 - In May, students and their parents attend the Burroughs college counseling seminar where college admissions representatives present information on a range of topics (arts, engineering, women’s colleges, etc.).

-- Students who take chemistry achievement in 10th grade are encouraged to take the SAT chemistry exam in June.
+- Students who take chemistry accelerated in 10th grade are encouraged to take the chemistry subject exam in June.

 - Throughout the sophomore year, students are encouraged to visit colleges when they travel with their families or visit friends and family members at other schools.

 11th Grade: Turning Toward the Future

 The junior year is frequently regarded as the most important year in high school in terms of college admission.
 Most students consider the junior year their most challenging academically, and, in many cases, it represents the final grades earned before applications go out.
 It is the year in which students are assigned an individual college counselor and begin to construct a college list based on their academic, social and geographical interests.
 Self-examination and conversations with their counselors help students better understand their desires and their goals, and they begin to think about which schools would match them well.